 - Going into impossible relationships (long distance, married partners, etc.)

 - Avoiding physical closeness

 Once avoidants break up, they can sometimes see the truth and how good their relationship really was.

 #7.
-Attachment Styles in intimate Relationships
+Attachment Styles in Intimate Relationships

-Here is a good news>
+Here is some good news>